 See our full report on the 2011 Ford Escape Hybrid (Base MSRP: $30,570 to $34,830) for full details on the model and links to many expert sources.

-Reviews indicate that no hybrid SUV is a more capable family hauler than the seven-passenger 2011 Toyota Highlander Hybrid (Base MSRP: $38,140 to $43,795).
+Reviews indicate that no hybrid SUV is a more capable family hauler than the seven-passenger 2011 Toyota Highlander Hybrid.
 The Highlander Hybrid gets an estimated 28 mpg combined according to the EPA, is an IIHS Top Safety Pick and embodies Toyota's reputation for reliability.
 The Highlander Hybrid receives some minor cosmetic changes for the 2011 model year, along with 10 more horsepower from a slightly larger engine, but it is, for the most part, unchanged from the 2010 model.

 Reviewers say that the Highlander Hybrid delivers good power thanks to its gas-electric drivetrain that for 2011 incorporates a 3.5-liter V6 to produce 280 total system horsepower.
 Testers say the interior is attractive and full of quality materials and family-friendly features such as reclining second-row seats and an available rear-seat DVD entertainment system.
 All-wheel drive is standard on the 2011 Toyota Highlander Hybrid.